Dolní Bousov: Demographics

+Transport

+Dolní Bousov is located on the railway lines Všetaty–Mladějov and Mladá Boleslav–Sobotka.

+There is an experimental railway line between Dolní Bousov and Kopidlno, on which an autonomous train was put into operation in 2025, the first on a free track in Europe.

 Sights

 The most valuable building is the Church of Saint Catherine.
 The current Baroque church was built in 1759–1760.

 The landmarks of the town square are the Empire style town hall from 1861, and the Marian column from the 18th century in the middle of the square.

 The folk architecture in the village of Střehom is well preserved.
 The village is protected as a village monument zone.
 The most valuable building in Střehom is a Renaissance mill.